 Community Conversations: Talking about finding work in Australia

 The target audience for the Community Conversations project was young people and women from refugee and migrant backgrounds living in Melbourne’s west.

 Between March and July 2020, methodology and research questions were designed through a series of scoping workshops with CMY and MCWH.
 Individual phone interviews were conducted in August and September.

 COVID-19 and the resulting lockdown disproportionately impacted young people and women and the communities they live in.

 In 2020, we asked twenty young people and women from migrant and refugee backgrounds in Melbourne’s west about their experiences of finding work in Australia.
-The Report Highlights shares some of their responses.

 Documents for the 2019 Economic Inclusion for Health Forum